 MS: I guess it is.
 I mean it’s certainly a demographic of folks that respect the issues of health and wellness.
 They have the sort of disposable income that allows them to make good, solid food choices and perhaps the time to cook on a regular basis.
 They have to opportunity to basically overcome the kind of impediments that slow down other demographics

 FG: A lot of demographics, especially those with kids, and that’s been one of your big things for a long time, family meals.
-And the title of your new book is Real Food, Real Good and in it you lead with a manifesto sorts.
+And the title of your new book is Real Food, Real Good and in it, you lead with a manifesto sorts.
 So tell me, what does real food mean to you?

 MS: You know what it is?
 Look, I’m fifty years old here in a couple of weeks and I guess I’ve lost tolerance for beating around the bush.
 It’s time to tell it like it is.
 The simple fact is we’ve got a flawed food system in North America.
 We really do.
 We’ve got several basic premises at the center of it that just don’t work.
 They don’t hold water.

-One of them is this idea that processed food is an OK option.
+One of them is the idea that processed food is an OK option.
 But it’s simply not.
 Letting a factory cook for you is one of the single worst life choices anyone can make – ever.
 The other one is this idea that we’re too busy.
 We’re so busy being busy that we don’t have time to be humans.
 Just stop, pause and cook simple food.

 We also have this idea that food belongs on a pedestal.
 So much of food media puts food on a pedestal.
 That leads to this idea that good food is complicated or expensive or difficult or … anything that takes away from the idea that ‘I can do it’.

-Beyond that we’ve created this idea for ourselves that, if I can’t cook, it must be difficult.
+Beyond that, we’ve created this idea for ourselves that, if I can’t cook, it must be difficult.
 You know, it’s unknown to me, therefore it’s difficult.
-And I understand that, you know I’m a reasonably pragmatic guy.
+And I understand that you know I’m a reasonably pragmatic guy.
 But I’m not going to agree with you on that.
 Just because it’s unknown to you doesn’t inherently make it difficult.